smorotti/Morotti-et-al-2021-Cross-species-translators-of-electrophysiological-response/Updated mouse ventricular model/Mouse_readme.txt

 The current version was developed by updating the Surdo et al. mouse ventricular model (Nat Commun.
 2017 Apr 20;8:15031).

+[Note: Corrected typo on line 172 in masterODEfile on January 24, 2022.]

 ______________________________________________________________________________________
 Contents: